jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

     (i) enables the class 4 gambling conducted at the class 4 venue to comply with this Act and the proposed class 4 venue licence; and
-    (ii) includes the information specified in section 69; and (k) the class 4 venue is not used mainly for operating gaming machines; and (l) for a class 4 venue that is not established before the commencement of this section, the class 4 venue is not to be part of a place at which another class 4 venue or a casino is located; and
+    (ii) includes the information specified in section 69; and (k) the class 4 venue is not used mainly for operating gaming machines; and (l) if the application relates to a venue for which a class 4 venue licence was not held at the time of commencement of this section, the class 4 venue is not to be part of a place at which another class 4 venue or a casino is located; and
-  (m) for an application to which section 65(3) applies, no person will be both a key person in relation to the relevant class 4 operator’s licence and a key person in relation to the class 4 venue licence; and
+  (m) for an application that is required under section 65(3) to be accompanied by a class 4 venue agreement, no person will be both a key person in relation to the relevant class 4 operator’s licence and a key person in relation to the class 4 venue licence; and
   (n) if the New Zealand Racing Board is the applicant, the class 4 venue is either—
     (i) owned or leased by the New Zealand Racing Board and used mainly for racing betting or sports betting; or (ii) a racecourse; and